Oakerthorpe: History

 Oakerthorpe is a small village near Alfreton.
-It was known in ancient times as Ulkerthorpe.
+It was known in medieval times as Ulkerthorpe.
 It lies in the parish of South Wingfield, eleven miles south of Chesterfield in the county of Derbyshire.
 The local church is dedicated to All Saints, and is found about half a mile from the village.
 In the centre of the village is the Peacock Inn; there is also the Anchor pub and the Butchers Arm.
 Recently houses have been built at 'Hillside Park'.

-Oakerthorpe was originally a mining village.
+Oakerthorpe was until recently a mining village.

 In the nineteenth century, within Oakerthorpe and near the Peacock Inn lay the ruins of Ufton Manor.
 In the middle of the sixteenth century the chapel of Limbury adjoined the old manor house.
 Some ruins of the chapel could still be seen as late as 1800.

 The Peacock Inn, situated near the Alfreton-South Wingfield crossroads, dates back into the eleventh century and is reputed to be the oldest inn in the county of Derbyshire.
 The inn is mentioned in the Domesday Book, when it was known as Ufton Barnsand.
 It was rebuilt in 1613 and has a most interesting history; legend has it that Dick Turpin, one of the most famous highwaymen in English history, stopped off at the inn on his ride to York.

-An underground passage in the bottom of the cellar in the Peacock Inn is reported to lead to nearby South Wingfield Manor.
-Exploration through the tunnel leads to a large cave where there is a deep pool of water over thick mud.
-The tunnel is around five feet high and about four feet wide, with parts bricked up - most of it is excavated through living rock.

-It was at Wingfield Manor where Mary Queen of Scots was imprisoned in 1569 then again in 1584 when her attempted rescue by Anthony Babington ended in disaster.
-His plan was to lead her down through the tunnel to the cellar at the inn, where horses were waiting to take her to safety.
-Babington went down through the tunnel from Oakerthorpe, but he got caught.
-For his crime he was beheaded at Lincoln's Inn in 1586.
-Mary was taken to Fotheringay and beheaded the same year.